Floodplain Flows And Licensing

 Why is the NSW Government planning to issue licenses

 Irrigators in our region have been legitimately accessing overbank flows since irrigation development, when they constructed flood protection works for fields and property and then intercepted some of this excluded water.
 This form of access is not new.
 Any entitlement and subsequent allocations provided through the implementation of licenses are already estimated as historical take, the licensing process is better estimating this take .

-The NSW Government is required by national agreement to bring this legitimate form of access, originally licensed under the NSW Water Act 1912, into the current licensing framework of the NSW Water Management Act 2000.
+The NSW Government is required by national agreement to bring this legitimate form of access, originally described and licensed under the NSW Water Act 1912, into the current licensing framework of the NSW Water Management Act 2000.
 Undertaking this ensures consistency with national reform programs like the National Water Initiative signed in 2004 (see A History of Water Reform) and the Murray Darling Basin Plan 2012 (see Key Legislation) as well as protect outcomes under the Basin Plan and provide NSW better tools to regulate, share and account for water take in the valley.

 The Commonwealth Government provided funding to expedite the NSW and Queensland governments obligations.
 The NSW government called the project, the Healthy Floodplains program and they have provided this current fact sheet on the implementation of the project.